About Centred Wellness

 What you share stays between us.
 Your privacy matters.

 I take a person-centred, trauma-informed, and recovery-oriented approach.
-That means sessions are collaborative, at your pace, and shaped by your goals.
+That means sessions are collaborative, at your pace, and shaped by your goals and lived experience.
 We can talk about the big things or the day-to-day things.
-We can sit in the silence, or work through practical steps.
+We can sit in the silence, reflect, or work through practical steps.
 There’s no pressure, no judgment, and no pretending to have it all together.

-The aim isn’t perfection—it’s progress, however that looks for you.
+The aim isn’t perfection—it’s change, awareness, and connection, however that looks for you.

 Who I work with